 Job Reviews

-The few reviews from current and former QMs gleaned from indeed.com vary, but mostly positive:
+The few reviews from current and former QMs gleaned from indeed.com vary, but are mostly positive:

-The Department of the Navy’s Credentialing Opportunities Online (COOL) website estimates that there are about 2,000 men and women serving as Quartermasters in the Navy today.
+According to the Department of the Navy, there are about 2,300 men and women serving as Quartermasters in the Navy today.

 Civilian Career Opportunities

-Opportunities for Quartermasters leaving the Navy exist with the Military Sealift Command (MSC) as well as opportunities with the United States Merchant Marines.
+Quartermasters leaving the Navy will find opportunities with the Military Sealift Command (MSC) as well as opportunities with the United States Merchant Marines.

 Sailors in the Quartermaster rating are encouraged to take full advantage of on-the-job training (OJT) opportunities, and educational opportunities offered and afforded to them during their naval service.